What Should I Expect in a Therapy Introductory Appointment?

 Here at KMA therapy, we meet many nervous clients for the first time, who are unaware of what to expect during an intake session.
 In our 12 years of service, we find helping our clients get a better understanding of what to expect relieves some of their negative feelings.
 We are here to provide you with the same information so no matter where you start your therapy journey, you know what to expect.

-In this article, you’ll learn exactly what an intake session is and why it’s important.
+In this article, you’ll learn exactly what an introductory, or intake session is and why it’s important.
 When you’re done reading you will feel much more knowledgeable about these sessions and determine whether they are right for you.

 What is a therapy intake session and what is the purpose?